DETAILED ACTION

 Claims 36 is rejected under 35 U.S.C.
 103 as being unpatentable over Dong (Wo 02/060702).

-Dong anticipates/renders obvious claim 28 for the reasons noted above, however is silent to the thickness of the overlay or carrier layer.
+Dong anticipates/renders obvious claim 28 for the reasons noted above, however is silent to the thickness of the carrier layer.

 Claims is 37 is rejected under 35 U.S.C.
 103 as being unpatentable over Dong (Wo 02/060702) in view of Crette et al (US Publication 20050176321).

-Dong anticipates/renders obvious claim 28 for the reasons noted above, however is silent to the overlay/carrier layer having a photoinitiator.
-Dong does teach that the overlay layer is an acrylic, polyurethane or PVC and the carrier layer is PVC or any suitable material.
+Dong anticipates/renders obvious claim 28 for the reasons noted above, however is silent to the carrier layer having a photoinitiator.
+Dong does teach that the carrier can be an acrylic, or PVC or any suitable material and act as a weathering/wear layer.

 Crette discloses an overlay layer for flooring made from acrylates, polyurethanes that protect a decorative layer.
 The layer comprises a photoinitiator to help cure the layers.

-It would have been obvious to one of ordinary skill in the art to have modified Dong by adding a photoinitiator to the overlay/carrier or using Crettes overlay for the overlay or carrier layer as one of ordinary skill in the art would know that the overlay of Crette would be a suitable alternative to help protect the decorative layer as that’s the function of both the overlay and carrier layer.
+It would have been obvious to one of ordinary skill in the art to have modified Dong by adding a photoinitiator to the carrier or using Crettes overlay for the carrier layer as one of ordinary skill in the art would know that the overlay of Crette would be a suitable alternative to help protect the decorative layer as that’s the function of both the overlay and carrier layer.
 See MPEP 2144.05.
-Further it would have been obvious to add a photoinitiator as it would help cure the polyurethane and acrylic overlays.
+Further it would have been obvious to add a photoinitiator as it would help cure the acrylic overlays.

 Claims 39 is rejected under 35 U.S.C.
 103 as being unpatentable over Dong (Wo 02/060702) in view of Plusquellec (FR 2831563 which has been machine translated).

-Dong anticipates/renders obvious claim 28 for the reasons noted above, however is silent to the overlay/carrier layer having a matte finish.
+Dong anticipates/renders obvious claim 28 for the reasons noted above, however is silent to the carrier layer having a matte finish.

 Plusquellec discloses a flooring wherein the overlay layer has a matte or gloss finish applied on the flooring.